willsussman/wtf/README.md

 In principle, elements could generate WTF bits directly.
 We do not do this, at least not yet.

 `vitals2bits()` applies a simple signal-processing scheme: For sample $j$ of vital $i$, if $y_{ij} \mathrel{R_i} \beta_i * EWMA(\alpha_i, y_{ij})$, then the bit is set.
 Else, the bit is unset.
 For example, if $\mathrel{R_i} = <$, $\alpha_i = 0.1$, and $\beta_i = 0.5$, then the bit is set when $y_{ij} < 0.5 * EWMA(0.1, y_{ij})$.
 We do not claim that this scheme is optimal; improving it is future work.

+Finally, we bitwise-OR the per-vital bits to get per-element bits, and compute another EWMA, parameterized by $\gamma$, for comparison with other elements.
+Again, we do not claim that this scheme is optimal.